clkx/sematic_search/README.md

 # Semantic Search for AI Generate Music with FastAPI

-Access data with mongoDB using FastAPI as backend.
+Access data with MongoDB using FastAPI as backend.
 * Store AI generate music with embedded prompt and audio.
 * Perform semantic search to find music by semantic meaning of the prompt and audio signal.
 *